lumpn/gamedev-workshop/StateMachines/README.md

 If we transitioned back to `On Ground` straight from `Falling` as soon as the player touches ground, we would end up in a situation where the player would keep bouncing up and down like on a trampoline simply by keeping the *Jump* button pressed, because our state machine would immediately transition back to `Start Jump`.
 To fix that, we have to add an intermediary state `On Ground (still holding Jump)`.

 Wow, jumping is hard.
 There is a lot of logic in our state machine already and we have only covered the basics so far.
-You can see how this would have been a lot of spaghetti code already.
+We can see how this would have been a lot of spaghetti code already.

+## TODO Code

 ## Coyote time
 ![Coyote time](./Documentation/CoyoteTime.png "Meep meep!")

 Fortunately, laying the groundworks was the hard part already.
-Adding [coyote time](https://celestegame.fandom.com/wiki/Moves#Coyote_Time) is simply a matter of adding one more state.
+Adding [coyote time](https://celestegame.fandom.com/wiki/Moves#Coyote_Time) is simply a matter of adding one more state with a very short timeout of 50 milliseconds.
+Even though the player character is not technically on ground anymore, we still allow them to perform a jump for a few frames.
+[Game feel](https://youtu.be/OfSpBoA6TWw?t=833)!

+Perhaps most surprisingly, we don't need to touch any code at all.
+Everything happens still happens in `Start Jump` and `Stop Jump` just like before.
+It just works.

 ## Double jump
 ![Double jump](./Documentation/DoubleJump.png "If at first you don't succeed, jump again.")

+Double jumping means we give the player a second jump when falling.
+How does the second jump work?
+Just like the first jump.
+So let's copy the relevant states, put them to the right of `Falling`, and connect them up.
+The *shape* of the problem stays the same.

+All we have to do to make it work is making sure that the *Jump* button is not being held before we do the second jump, because otherwise we would have the same trampoline problem we had in the very beginning.
+And just like before, we solve it by adding an intermediary state `Falling (still holding Jump)`.

+In terms of code, again, we don't have to do anything at all.
+It just works.

+Now we can really see the benefit of decoupling the state handling logic from the jump physics implementation.
+The state machine was the hard part.
+And that's good, because we use an animator controller to represent our state machine and animator controllers are super easy to debug.
+Press play and Unity shows you exactly which state is currently active.
+Compare that to what you see in game and you will spot the bug immediately.

 ## Footnotes